Anuj-Rai12/Contact_App/README.md

 - Option to Search User Contact in List of User.
 - Dailer is Also there in which User can Dailer Unkown Number

-This is My First Major App is have implement all the knowledge which is learn If you Want then you can Download Apk and Try it.
+This is My First Major App and i have implement all the knowledge which is learn If you Want then you can Download Apk and Try it.
 And if you feel it need some improvement the you can highlight it Or You can help me to imporve it.